-An intensive course focused on the expressive use of the voice and sound effects.
-It may be taken in two sections, each for 1.5 units.
-Students will rehearse, perform and provide sound effects for dramatic scripts to be broadcast on radio.
-Scripts will be rehearsed on campus with final production taped and broadcasted.
+An intensive course focused on audio theatre production featuring the expressive use of the voice and sound effects.
+Students will create, rehearse, perform and provide sound effects for audio plays to be recorded.
 Credit may be earned for only one of the following: SPCOM 19 or DRAMA 19.
 May be repeated three times.